 - Additional information may be requested from students and/or families prior to notification of aid.

 Some community service organizations such as local Kiwanis or Rotary chapters may offer scholarship opportunities for local students.
-Also, school music boosters or other support organizations within your school district may also have funding available.
+Also, school music boosters or other support organizations within your school district or community may have funding available.
 Be sure to check for local resources in your community.

-The Philharmonic Chorus of Madison each year beginning in January accepts applications for full scholarships to the UW Senior Summer Music Clinic.
-For over 40 years the chorus has awarded scholarships to high school music students in the greater Madison area.
-Since 1981 the chorus has awarded over $63,000 in scholarships, benefitting more than 145 students.
-The chorus scholarship initiative is open to vocal music students completing grades nine through 12.
-Students interested in applying for a full scholarship should contact their school vocal music director for an application.
+Each year beginning in January, the Philharmonic Chorus of Madison accepts applications for full scholarships to the UW–Madison Summer Music Clinic Senior Session.
+For over 40 years, the chorus has awarded scholarships to high school music students in the greater Madison area, awarding over $63,000 in scholarships benefitting more than 145 students.
+The chorus scholarship initiative is open to vocal music students completing Grades 9–12.
+Students interested in applying for a full scholarship should contact their school vocal music teacher for an application.
 The completed application deadline changes each year but is normally due near the end of February or the first part of March.
-Those chosen will receive full scholarships paid directly to the UW Summer Music Clinic on their behalf which includes tuition, room and board, recreational activities and other expenses for a 3-day intensive vocal music opportunity at the UW Madison campus.
+Those chosen will receive full scholarships paid directly to the UW–Madison Summer Music Clinic on their behalf.
+This scholarship award includes tuition, room and board, recreational activities and other expenses for a week long vocal music opportunity at the UW–Madison campus.
 For more information visit philharmonicchorusofmadison.org.

 The $50 processing fee is nonrefundable.
 Refunds may take up to eight weeks to process, starting from the time a written request is received by Summer Music Clinic.